ossan-dev/auth-series/blog/part-one/blog-post.md

 Hit "Send" and u should receive dummy data generated by our web api.
 ## Firebase stuff
 Open your Firebase project within the Google Firebase Console.
-NOTE: to be sure URL of your project should something like 'https://console.firebase.google.com/u/0/xxxxxxx'.
+🧐NOTE🧐: the project's URL should be something like 'https://console.firebase.google.com/u/0/xxxxxxx'.
 ### Create Web App
 Click on the little gear next to "Project overview" and select "Project settings".
 In "General" tab scroll toward the bottom and click the icon in the following image: